• Skip to main content

 How to make this recipe

-To prep the vegetables, spiralize zucchini, shred carrots, slice bell peppers and cabbage, and chop green onions.
-I recommend using the white stalk for sauteing and the green tops for garnish.
+To prep the vegetables, spiralize the zucchini, shred the carrots, slice the bell peppers and cabbage, chop the green onions, and make the sauce.

-To make the Thai peanut sauce, whisk sauce ingredients together, adding water in small amounts to adjust consistency.
+To make the sauce, whisk the ingredients together, adding water in small amounts to adjust consistency.
 The sauce should be thin enough to drizzle over the noodles but thick enough to stick to them.

-Next, sauté the onions, bell pepper, and carrots in a large skillet on medium-high heat.
+Next, sauté the onions, carrots, bell pepper, and cabbage in a 12-inch skillet on medium heat.
 Add the zucchini noodles and sauté for a few minutes until they’re al dente.
 Do not overcook them.

 vegetables sauteing in skillet